Finding or Becoming a Donor

 If you need a donor and you have one or more relatives who are available and willing to donate, they will be tested to see if any is a close-enough match for you according to HLA typing.
 If you do not have a matched related donor, we will search internationally for a matched unrelated donor using international donor registries.

-If a match cannot be found, you may be able to receive a haploidentical transplant (using a half-matched family member) or a cord blood transplant (using an unrelated donor).
-Read more about options for people without a match.
+If a match cannot be found using the donor registries, you will very likely be able to receive a haploidentical transplant (using a half-matched family member) or a cord blood transplant (using an unrelated donor).
+Today, lack of a donor is rarely a limitation to bone marrow transplantation.
+Read more about new options for people seeking a donor.

 Once a suitable donor is found, we will arrange for the donor to undergo stem cell mobilization and collection or bone marrow harvesting—or in the case of a cord blood transplant, doctors will secure stem cells from the donated blood.